PeteJames21/alx-higher_level_programming/0x11-python-network_1/README.md

 ## 3-error_code.py
 Write a Python script that takes in a URL, sends a request to the URL and displays the body of the response (decoded in utf-8)
 - Manage `urllib.error.HTTPError` exceptions and print: `Error code:` followed by the HTTP status code

+## 4-hbtn_status.py
+Write a Python script that fetches https://alx-intranet.hbtn.io/status using the requests package